car-mrazomor/car-mrazomor/README.md

 ### Hi there 👋

-Davvy is not my real name.
+Firstly, Davvy is not my real name.
 Davvy stands for "Developer of Automation tools & VPS Vendor for You".

 - 🔭 I’m currently working on — Automation bot.
 - 🌱 I’m currently learning — Russian language.